gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 ## Logfiles

-System and *Receive Process* information are logged in the ``/var/log/syslog`` file.
+System and *MBMS Modem* information are logged in the ``/var/log/syslog`` file.

 The log entries in the syslog file are based on the configured log level (see chapter <a href="#Manual-startstop">Manual start/stop</a>).
 If *rp* is running in background, the used log level will be 2 (info) by default.
 You can change the used log level by starting *rp* manually and add the parameter ``-l [logNumber]`` (further details on log level can also be found in chapter <a href="#Manual-startstop">Manual start/stop</a>).

-For a better overview you can open the syslog file with a filter to only see logging from *Receive Process*:
+For a better overview you can open the syslog file with a filter to only see logging from *MBMS Modem*:

 ``cat /var/log/syslog | grep "rp"``

 ***

 ## Configuration

 ### Config file

-The config file for *Receive Process* is located in ``/etc/obeca.conf``.
+The config file for *MBMS Modem* is located in ``/etc/obeca.conf``.
 The file contains configuration parameters for:

 * SDR
 * Physical (thread settings)
 * RestAPI (see chapter <a href="#RestAPI">RestAPI</a>)